E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Conclusion

-\textbf{Limitations \ \ } E$^2$M algorithm works for $\alpha\in(0,1]$, and therefore it cannot optimize Neyman and Pearson $\chi^2$-distances.
 While all steps in E$^2$M algorithm are guaranteed to be globally optimal, the entire procedure remains non-convex, as in the standard EM procedure.
-We observe that convergence is slower for smaller $\alpha$.
-The mixtures of low-rank structures have additional ranks to be specified than pure models.
 For large $N$, the E$^2$M algorithm requires mini-batched learning techniques.
+The theoretical analysis supporting the generalization performance of the mixture models remains for future work.
+The number of ranks that need to be tuned is larger in mixture models than in the non-mixture low-rank model.